spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

         private static void AddHealthPacks(Snapshot snapshot)
         {
-            // Invoke our static function to create an entity template of our health pack with 100 heath. var healthPack = FpsEntityTemplates.HealthPickup(new Vector3(5, 0, 0), 100);
+            // Invoke our static function to create an entity template of our health pack with 100 health. var healthPack = FpsEntityTemplates.HealthPickup(new Vector3(5, 0, 0), 100);

             // Add the entity template to the snapshot.